Sterling-DCS/release-notes/latest.md

 * Merge Staging into Production by @sterlingdcs-devops in https://github.com/Sterling-DCS/takeoff/pull/110

-[frontend-api]

-* [STERDEV-895] Project attributes: type changes by @sterlingdcs-ahmet in https://github.com/Sterling-DCS/frontend-api/pull/98

-* [STERDEV-895] Project attributes: further type changes by @sterlingdcs-ahmet in https://github.com/Sterling-DCS/frontend-api/pull/100

-* [STERDEV-1169] forecast programme split items by @izzetertas in https://github.com/Sterling-DCS/frontend-api/pull/101

-* [STERDEV-894] Project attributes: type changes by @sterlingdcs-ahmet in https://github.com/Sterling-DCS/frontend-api/pull/103

-* main to QA by @sterlingdcs-ada in https://github.com/Sterling-DCS/frontend-api/pull/104

-* [STERDEV-1177] check cost item assigned any activity by @izzetertas in https://github.com/Sterling-DCS/frontend-api/pull/105

-* Promote to QA by @gopalsterling-dcs in https://github.com/Sterling-DCS/frontend-api/pull/106

-* [STERDEV-000] Fixed build error by @gopalsterling-dcs in https://github.com/Sterling-DCS/frontend-api/pull/108

-* Promote to QA by @gopalsterling-dcs in https://github.com/Sterling-DCS/frontend-api/pull/109
+* Promote to staging by @gopalsterling-dcs in https://github.com/Sterling-DCS/takeoff/pull/116

-* Promote to staging by @gopalsterling-dcs in https://github.com/Sterling-DCS/frontend-api/pull/114
+* Merge Staging into Production by @sterlingdcs-devops in https://github.com/Sterling-DCS/takeoff/pull/117

-* Merge Staging into Production by @sterlingdcs-devops in https://github.com/Sterling-DCS/frontend-api/pull/115
+* Merge Staging into Production by @sterlingdcs-devops in https://github.com/Sterling-DCS/takeoff/pull/118

+## New Contributors

+* @Vivek-PrototechSoutions made their first contribution in https://github.com/Sterling-DCS/takeoff/pull/31

+* @sterlingdcs-ahmet made their first contribution in https://github.com/Sterling-DCS/takeoff/pull/47

+* @stevemartin-sdcs made their first contribution in https://github.com/Sterling-DCS/takeoff/pull/56

+* @izzetertas made their first contribution in https://github.com/Sterling-DCS/takeoff/pull/59

+* @sterlingdcs-damian made their first contribution in https://github.com/Sterling-DCS/takeoff/pull/61

+* @sterlingdcs-ada made their first contribution in https://github.com/Sterling-DCS/takeoff/pull/76